New Nation Movement NPC v President of the Republic of South Africa: Judgment

-(b) to stand for public office and, if elected, to hold office.”

-He interpreted that the was a conflict between the rights granted in Subsection 19(1) and those in 19(3) as they are interconnected.
+He interpreted that there was a conflict between the rights granted in Subsection 19(1) and those in 19(3) as they are interconnected.
 He started out by stating in subsection 19(1), the use of the word "included" by the drafters versus the word "are", expresses that there are more rights than those listed.
 The applicants argued that the paragraphs (a) to (c) of section 19(1) are examples of political choice and does not cover other things that are protected such as the choice not to form a political party.
-Therefore section 19(3)(b), the applicants argued, is in conflict as it limits your political choices as described in 19(1).
+Therefore, section 19(3)(b), the applicants argued, is in conflict as it limits your political choices as described in 19(1).

 Justice Madlanga then looked at relevance of Section 18 of the Constitution (Freedom of Association) with regard to the content of section 19(3)(b).
 In previous cases, Doctors for Life and UDM I, principally calls for a harmonious reading of sections 18 and 19(3)(b).
 The justice discussed whether even though Section 18 allows for freedom of association, does it not also allow for the right not to associate, a "negative right".
-He quoted international constitutional cases covering the interpretation of Article 11 of the Convention for the Protection of Human Rights and Fundamental Freedoms (European Convention) and African Court on Human and Peoples’ Rights (ACHPR), where persons were forced to associated against their wishes and in concluding decisions, the right to negative association was recognized.
+He quoted international constitutional cases covering the interpretation of Article 11 of the Convention for the Protection of Human Rights and Fundamental Freedoms (European Convention) and African Court on Human and Peoples' Rights (ACHPR), where persons were forced to associated against their wishes and in concluding decisions, the right to negative association was recognized.
 He also argued that section 39 of the Constitution does allow foreign law to be considered in interpreting the Bill of Rights.

 Closer to home, he quotes The Law Society of the Transvaal v Tloubatla 1999 were Justice Van Dijkhorst held that: